opendxl/opendxl-domaintools-service-python/doc/sdk/basicphisheyeexample.rst

 From the DomainTools `PhishEye Documentation <https://www.domaintools.com/resources/api-documentation/phisheye/>`_:

-`"
-The PhishEye API provides programmatic access to daily monitor results from the DomainTools PhishEye product.
+    `"The PhishEye API provides programmatic access to daily monitor results from the DomainTools PhishEye product.
-The PhishEye API is only available via our Enterprise Solutions team, and is not included in a membership.
+    The PhishEye API is only available via our Enterprise Solutions team, and is not included in a membership."`
-"`

 The final step is to perform a `synchronous request` via the DXL fabric.
 If the `response message` is not an error its contents are formatted and displayed.